endurantgames/cosmiclegends/src/classes/monstrosity.md

 :   Even at your worst, you wouldn't harm an innocent.
     Add 2 to the dice pool when you advance the Allay or Rescue goals.

-Boundless Fortitude

-:   You are amazingly hard to hurt.
-Increase your maximum
-    Health to 15.

 Unkillable